CtrlK

 Conciseness

-Extremely verbose at ~500+ lines.
+Extremely verbose at ~600+ lines.
 The full TypeScript type definitions, every CRUD function signature, curl examples duplicating the same information, AND an API endpoint summary table create massive redundancy.
-Claude already knows how to construct REST API calls and TypeScript interfaces — this is essentially API documentation copy-pasted into a skill file.
+Claude already knows how to construct REST API calls and TypeScript interfaces — this reads like auto-generated API documentation rather than a skill.

 1 / 3